Restaurant Kitchen Ventilation Specialists

 An effective kitchen ventilation system relies on basic physics.
 The amount of air exhausted must be replaced by an equal quantity of fresh air from outside the building.
 Every kitchen has different requirements to achieve the proper balance.
 The most common ventilation system components include:

-- Kitchen Hoods: National ventilation codes distinguish between different cooking processes.
+National ventilation codes distinguish between different cooking processes.
 Smoke and grease must be ventilated in a different manner than heat and moisture.
 Grease hoods are built and installed to Type I standards while heat and moisture hoods require Type II construction.
 Grease hoods and the attached ductwork must be liquid tight and incorporate a fire suppression system.

-- Exhaust Fans: Exhaust fans come in two basic varieties and are chosen based on design parameters.
+Exhaust fans come in two basic varieties and are chosen based on design parameters.
 Upblast fans are usually mounted on walls or rooftops.
 They are appropriate in applications where interior space is a consideration, and the equipment can be mounted out of the sightline.
 Utility set exhaust fans are typically installed inline or directly on the roof.
 Upblast fans are made of aluminum, and inline fans are made of steel.
 Both fans are capable of exhausting saturated grease vapors.

-- Supply Fans: A supply fan is designed to replace 80-90 percent of the exhausted air from the kitchen.
+A supply fan is designed to replace 80-90 percent of the exhausted air from the kitchen.
 In most instances, the supply fan is selected in conjunction with the exhaust fan.
 Box fans are the most common and can be wall or rooftop mounted.
 Inline fans are usually installed in the interior of the building.
 Supply fans include a blower and motor mounted inside a steel or aluminum enclosure.

 Kitchen Ventilation Installation Services